chsasank/chsasank.github.io/_posts/classic_papers/2020-09-19-magic-number-seven.md

 In my opinion the most customary kind of recoding that we do all the time is to translate into a verbal code.
 When there is a story or an argument or an idea that we want to remember, we usually try to rephrase it "in our own words."
 When we witness some event we want to remember, we make a verbal description of the event and then remember our verbalization.
 Upon recall we recreate by secondary elaboration the details that seem consistent with the particular verbal recoding we happen to have made.
 The well-known experiment by Carmichael, Hogan, and Walter [3] on the influence that names have on the recall of visual figures is one demonstration of the process.

 The inaccuracy of the testimony of eyewitnesses is well known in legal psychology, but the distortions of testimony are not random -- they follow naturally from the particular recoding that the witness used, and the particular recoding he used depends upon his whole life history.
 Our language is tremendously useful for repackaging material into a few chunks rich in information.
 I suspect that imagery is a form of recoding, too, but images seem much harder to get at operationally and to study experimentally than the more symbolic kinds of recoding.

+> Our language is tremendously useful for repackaging material into a few chunks rich in information.

 It seems probable that even memorization can be studied in these terms.
 The process of memorizing may be simply the formation of chunks, or groups of items that go together, until there are few enough chunks so that we can recall all the items.
 The work by Bousfield and Cohen [2] on the occurrence of clustering in the recall of words is especially interesting in this respect.